-3.12.2 Towing
+3.13.2 Towing

 Headers with the Slow Speed Transport / Stabilizer Wheel option can be towed behind a properly configured MacDon windrower or an agricultural tractor.
-Refer to the combine operator's manual for instructions.
+For instructions, refer to the combine operator's manual.

 Attaching Header to Towing Vehicle